WICG/pwa-url-handler/explainer.md

 ### Manifest Changes

-We propose adding a new _optional_ member `handle_urls` to the manifest object.
+We propose adding a new _optional_ member `app_links` to the manifest object.
 This member is an array of strings.
 Each string represents an origin.
 Origin strings are allowed to have a wildcard (*) prefix in order to include multiple sub-domains.
 URLs that are from these origins could be handled by this web app.

-`handle_urls` origin strings act as requests from the PWA to handle URLs.
+`app_links` origin strings act as requests from the PWA to handle URLs.
 The browser should validate with each origin that the PWA has the authority to handle those URLs.
 On an OS that allows for deeper integration, the browser should also register URL handling requests with the OS and keep them in sync with the app lifecycle.

 Example web app manifest at `https://contoso.com/manifest.json` :